Cybersecurity & Tech

 Brookings

 It’s France’s first summer Olympic Games in a century, and the pressure is on.
-This year, the spotlight has not only fallen on the athletes, but also on a distinctly 21st-century evolution in securing the Olympic Games: France’s experimental deployment of advanced artificial intelligence (AI) surveillance systems, effective until March 31, 2025.
+This year, the spotlight has fallen not only on the athletes but also on a distinctly 21st-century evolution in securing the Olympic Games: France’s experimental deployment of advanced artificial intelligence (AI) surveillance systems, effective until March 31, 2025.
 Under France’s Olympics and Paralympics Games Law, this pilot initiative permits the deployment of algorithmic video surveillance during high-risk sporting, recreational, and cultural events to bolster security against terrorism and significant safety threats.

 The experiment is carefully structured to align with European and French privacy laws, notably eschewing the use of biometric identification, facial recognition, or any automated data matching with other personal data systems.
 Utilizing algorithmic processing, the systems are designed to detect and flag a set of specific scenarios for human review, including abandoned bags, the presence or use of weapons, unusual crowd movements, and fires.

-While this move by the French government aims to ensure the safety of the Games’ athletes and attendees, it has sharpened the debate over the balance between security and privacy—and now, many spectators are questioning the precedent France will set as the first European country to legalize a large-scale algorithmic surveillance system.
+While this move by the French government aims to ensure the safety of the Games’s athletes and attendees, it has sharpened the debate over the balance between security and privacy—and now, many spectators are questioning the precedent France will set as the first European country to legalize a large-scale algorithmic surveillance system.

 An Exceptionally Challenging Security Landscape